anvilproject/anvil-portal/content/learn/principal-investigators/setting-up-lab-accounts.md

 1. Create one Google Billing Account per funding source.
 1. Link your Google Billing Accounts to Terra by  adding terra-billing@terra.bio as a Billing Account User to each Google Billing Account
 1. Create one Terra Billing Project for each lab member and assign the lab member as a member.
-1. Create one workspace per lab member and make each lab member writer with can-compute but true and “can-share false.
+1. Create one workspace per lab member and make each lab member writer with can-compute but true and can-share false.
 1. Setup bulling budgets and alerts for each Terra Billing Project.

 >Note that given this lab members will still be able to create their own workspaces where they will be owners with can-compute and can-share that are linked to their lab Terra Billing Project.